FireEye, Inc. [FEYE] Price Analysis: Next Bullish Target is $18.30

 Similarly, this company’s Receivables Turnover is 5.40 and its Total Asset Turnover is 0.32.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.46 and its Current Ratio is 1.46.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.98, which indicates that it is 11.83% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 26.81.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 0.98, which indicates that it is 15.15% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 30.14.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is FireEye, Inc. [FEYE] a Reliable Buy?